nuuuwan/news_lk3_data/README.md

 *2025-07-26 08:35:00* · [`adaderanalk`](https://www.adaderana.lk/news/110848/more-details-revealed-in-pregnant-deer-killing-incident-involving-police-officers) · `en`

-Police have uncovered more details during the interrogation of suspects arrested in connection with the illegal killing of a pregnant deer that was pregnant in the Makulugaswewa area of the Heenugala Reserve, Galewela.
+Police have uncovered more details during the interrogation of suspects arrested in connection with the illegal killing of a pregnant deer in the Makulugaswewa area of the Heenugala Reserve, Galewela.

-During the interrogation of suspects arrested, another suspect has been apprehended as a result of ongoing investigations, said Dambulla Assistant Superintendent of Police (ASP) W. G. M. M. Chandrasiri.
+Following the interrogation of suspects arrested, another suspect has been apprehended as a result of ongoing investigations, said Dambulla Assistant Superintendent of Police (ASP) W. G. M. M. Chandrasiri.

-Police have also seized three unlicensed 12-bore firearms during the interrogation, he said.
+Police have also seized three unlicensed 12-bore firearms after the interrogation of the arrestees, he said.

 Initial arrests were made yesterday (July 25), involving two police sergeants and a civilian.
 Interrogation of the suspects revealed that two individuals from the Wahakotte area had entered the reserve to hunt deer.
 It was further disclosed that one of the suspects is the brother of a serving police sergeant.